 How much does compounded semaglutide cost?

 Compounded semaglutide is generally paid out of pocket because compounded medications are rarely covered by insurance.
-All-in monthly cash prices vary by provider and dose, and for many people without strong weight-loss coverage a compounded cash price can be lower than a brand-name out-of-pocket cost.
-An HSA or FSA may lower the net cost further.
+All-in monthly cash prices vary by provider and dose, so the most useful comparison is the total monthly cost with the consultation, medication, and shipping included.
+An HSA or FSA may lower the net cost.
 Because pricing changes and varies by program, we keep detailed, updated figures in our guides to compounded semaglutide cost and whether insurance covers compounded GLP-1 medications rather than quoting a single number here.